Complete Game Logic with Sabotage: Axiomatization

 \begin{proofE} For \Iref{provableequivalentgltomuandback} we prove only the backward implication.
-The forward direction will later follow from \Cref{rlglcompletenbhd,thereandbackvalid} and unlike the backward implication is not required for the proof of \Cref{rlglcompletenbhd}.
-We prove the implication for all \(\fmlc\) by induction on the \rankname of \(\fml\).
-We distinguish based on the shape of the formula.
+The forward direction will later follow from \Cref{rlglcompletenbhd} and \Cref{thereandbackvalid} and unlike the backward implication is not required for the proof of \Cref{rlglcompletenbhd}.
+The backward implication of \Iref{provableequivalentgltomuandback} is proved for all \glmurlshortname formulas by induction on the \rankname of \(\fml\).
+(See \Cref{ranksection}.)
+If \(\fml\) is a an atomic proposition \(\patom\) then \(\provrlglm{\fdia{\gtest{\patom}\gcom\gdtest{\ffalse}}\fimply \patom}\) can be derived by axioms \irref{gl_compose}, \irref{gl_test} and \irref{gl_dtest}.
+Similarly for \(\fnot\patom\).
+This shows the equivalence for formulas of \rankname \(0\).
+Suppose inductively the equivalence is derived for all formulas of \rankname at most \(n\).
+If the formula is a conjunction \(\fml\for\fmlb\) or a disjunction \(\fml\fand\fmlb\) then the equivalence is obtained from the inductive hypothesis applied for the lower rank formulas \(\fml\) and \(\fmlb\) with an instance of axiom \irref{gl_choice} or \irref{gl_dchoice}.
+Suppose then that \(\fml\) is of the form \(\fdia{\gam}{\fmlb}\).
+Distinguish on the shape of \(\gam\):